What to expect from a digital GP consultation

 How does a digital GP consultation work?

 A virtual doctor’s appointment is very similar to an in-person one.
 You book a date and time for your consultation, but you meet face-to-face over video instead.
-With our virtual GP service, appointments are available 24/7 and you could get one in as little as 30 minutes – even if it’s late at night.
+With our virtual GP service, appointments are available 24/7 and you could get one in as little as 30 minutes – at any time of day or night.

 During your appointment, you’ll be able to describe your symptoms and show the doctor any physical issues, like a rash.
 They’ll be able to ask you questions to dig down and discover what the problem is.
 They can even prescribe medication, a fit note, or onward referral if needed.

-The specifics of how you book your appointment or how long you’ll have to wait to get one will vary depending on the digital GP service you use.
-But often you’ll be able to book a video consultation at a time that works best for you and pick from a range of appointments.
+With Aviva Digital GP, you'll be able to book a video consultation at a time that works best for you and pick from a list of appointments.

-You might also benefit from other features like choosing a specific doctor, receiving a reminder about your appointment, or getting written notes after it.
-You’ll need to check the details of your chosen digital GP service to see what they offer.
+You'll also benefit from other features like choosing a specific doctor, receiving a reminder about your appointment, and you get written notes saved in your app after it.

 Preparing for your virtual doctor’s appointment